jbogarin/go-cisco-spark-resty/docs/WebhooksApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateWebhook**
-> Webhook UpdateWebhook($webhookId, $updateWebhookRequest)
+> Webhook UpdateWebhook($webhookId, $webhookUpdateRequest)

 Updates a webhook, by ID.

 Updates a webhook, by ID.
-Specify the webhook ID in the webhookId parameter in the URI.
+Specify the webhook ID in the webhookID parameter in the URI.

 ### Parameters